nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Commands used should be intuitive, and not too lengthy.
+5. System should respond almost immediately upon entering a command.
+6. Error messages shown should inform the user of what is wrong and what the correct command syntax should be.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Student contact**: A student entry with the corresponding student’s name, tutorial attendance, and tutorial participation.
+* **Task**: An entry with a textual description of a piece of work to do, and a time that specifies the date that piece of work should be completed by
+* **Directory**: The list commands entered will be applied to (either student or task)

 --------------------------------------------------------------------------------------------------------------------